MinaProtocol/mina/rfcs/0053-reducing-daemon-memory-usage.md

 To prevent disk leaks in the cache, we will use GC finalizers on cache references to count the active references the daemon has to information written to the cache.
 Since the daemon is always starting with a fresh on-disk cache, this will give an accurate reference count to any data cached on-disk.
 When a GC finalizer decrements the total reference count of an item stored on the cache to 0, it will delete that item from the cache.
 With this setup, the on-disk cache can only leak if there is a memory leak within the daemon itself, in which the daemon is leaking references to the cache.

+For identifying cached values by their content, we will use the Sha256 hash function, as provided by the `digestif` OCaml library (which is an existing dependency of the daemon).
+Sha256 is a performant an sufficiently collision resistant hashing algorithm for this use case.
+The usage of Sha256 here means that cache keys will be 8 bytes long, since Sha256 digests are 256 bits in length.

 ## Memory Analysis
 [memory-analysis]: #memory-analysis